qalle2/nes-kallepaint/README.md

   * Either extract `chr-spr.bin.gz`&hellip;
   * &hellip; or get `nes_chr_encode.py` and its dependencies from [my NES utilities](https://github.com/qalle2/nes-util) and run `python3 nes_chr_encode.py chr-spr.png chr-spr.bin`
 * Assemble: run `asm6 paint.asm paint.nes`

-Note: The Linux script `assemble.sh` is for my personal use only.
-Do not run it without reading it.

 ## Features
 * 64&times;56 pixels (4&times;4 hardware pixels each)